darkaranpiro/metro_blue/README.md

 metro_blue
 ==========

-Blue metro style theme for Grocery CRUD
+Theme for Grocery CRUD
 =======================================
 modified Datatables theme By Cyber3D,
-I wanted to create a theme that looks like http://www.jtable.org/ blue metro has and make it simple to install for others who like it.
+I wanted to create a theme that looks like jTables.org blue metro has and make it simple to install for others who like it.